 Princeton HealthCare System Foundation itself was established in 1978 to support the advancement of University Medical Center at Princeton.

 The Mission of Princeton HealthCare System Foundation is to financially support and promote the mission of the Princeton HealthCare System.

 What We Do

-Charitable gifts are applied to the most pressing needs for clinical equipment and new clinical facilities at University Medical Center of Princeton at Plainsboro and the other operating units of Princeton HealthCare System.
-In recent years, gifts to the Foundation have underwritten the complete renovation of the Maternal-Child Health Program Unit; the addition of a new Monitoring Unit; the establishment of the Cardiac Catheterization Laboratory; new imaging and computing equipment for the Radiology Department; new mammography machines; a stereotactic biopsy unit and ultrasound equipment for women's health; and most recently, the construction of the University Medical Center of Princeton at Plainsboro.
-Almost one-third of the construction cost of this new facility was paid for by funds raised during the recent Design for Healing Campaign.
+Charitable gifts are applied to the most pressing needs for clinical equipment and new clinical facilities at University Medical Center of Princeton and the other operating units of Princeton HealthCare System.
+Most recently, almost one-third of the construction cost of the new University Medical Center of Princeton (opened in May 2012) was paid for by funds raised during the recent Design for Healing Campaign.